omjadhav999/Stopwatch-Web-Application/README.md

 - **Lap Times**: Record multiple lap times and display them in a list.
 - **Responsive Design**: Works well on both desktop and mobile devices.
 - **Playful UI**: A creative and engaging user interface.

+## Technologies Used:

+This project utilizes the following technologies:

+- HTML: Provides the structure and markup for the stopwatch.
+- CSS: Styles the stopwatch for a visually appealing presentation.
+- JavaScript: Handles the stopwatch logic and real-time updates.